YangDrYang/yangyang.github.io/content/authors/ruoyan_zhao/_index.md

 # Username (this should match the folder name)
 authors = ["ruoyan_zhao"]

+# Force use of single template
+type = "authors"
+layout = "single"

 # Is this the primary user of the site?
 superuser = false